postcss/postcss/docs/guidelines/plugin.md

 ### 4.4. `postcssplugin` keyword in `package.json`

-PostCSS plugins written for npm must have the `postcssplugin` keyword in their `package.json`.
+PostCSS plugins written for npm must have the `postcss-plugin` keyword in their `package.json`.
 This special keyword will be useful for feedback about the PostCSS ecosystem.